lepus2589/lepus2589.github.io/README.md

 This project contains the source code for [@lepus2589](https://github.com/lepus2589)'s web presence.
-This is where I publish my PGP keys and keyoxide profiles, among other things.
+This is where I publish my PGP keys and Keyoxide ASP profiles, among other things.

 [&rarr; Go down the rabbit-hole](https://lepus2589.github.io/)